 Bonus: You don’t need special tools…except for maybe a magnifying glass.

-Colored pencils are perfect for drawing hair
+11. Colored pencils are perfect for drawing hair.

 One of the things I love most about drawing horses is drawing those long manes and tails.
 I can paint a decent mane or tail with oils and very small brushes, but colored pencils are far more satisfactory.

-This is important in a house with two indoor cats.
+This is important in a house with indoor cats.
 Cats like to climb.
 Cats like to explore.

-They also like to help.
-Years ago, one of our cats once threw himself on an oil painting while I was working on it (I work flat, by the way).
+Years ago, one of our cats once threw himself on an oil painting while I was working on it (I worked flat, sitting on the floor with the painting lying on the floor in front of me.)
 I had to take time to clean the paint off the cat before repairing the damage to the painting.